 The Program’s primary source of support is a National Institutes of Health Institutional National Research Service Award (“Training Grant”), now in its 41st year of funding.
 This training program is one of the oldest and most successful NIH funded programs in the country.
 Washington University provides a course in Responsible Conduct of Research (RCR), which is a requirement of the training program for all of our clinical and research training fellows.
 Only United States citizens or permanent residents are eligible for support from the Training Grant.
 However, other sources of support may be sought for highly qualified citizens of other countries.

-We will soon be accepting applications for the July 1, 2018 start date through the Electronic Residency Application Service (ERAS).
+We are currently accepting applications for the July 1, 2018 start date through the Electronic Residency Application Service (ERAS).
 The website address is: http://www.aamc.org/eras.
 When you register through ERAS be sure to include three letters of recommendation.
 One letter should be from the Chief of your clinical service or your thesis advisor.
 If you have had prior research experience, a letter from your former mentor is requested.
 A copy of your Dean’s letter of recommendation for internship would be helpful.

 Those individuals qualifying for our training program on the basis of academic accomplishment and proven clinical skills will be interviewed.
 The period of training is for not less than two years.
 Three years are strongly recommended.
 Appointments are generally made a year in advance.